 To be honest, a good tailor would be able to tell if your measurements are incorrect.
 The first person to question his measurement was the tailor who sewed his Yoruba attire.
 Many vendors can sew your dress 2-5 days before your wedding if they know you live abroad.
 The majority of them prefer this alternative.

 Not all churches in Nigeria can join you legally so we had to have a court wedding.
 I purchased my court wedding dress from Boohoo where I got a boutique full dress.

 Where To Find Your Shoes & Accessories?

 My first purchase for my Nigerian wedding was a silver shoe for the white wedding shoe, which was simply stunning.
 I knew I wasn’t going to buy a bridal shoe right away.
 The bridal shoe, in this case, is white with a bow and lace that makes it hard to wear again.
 I chose silver shoes, which were stunning.

-All of my other wedding accessories were purchased from Shein, Bizou, Amazon, Aliexpress, and Lagos Market.
-I knew I wouldn’t use these products again, therefore it didn’t make sense to spend so much money on them.
+All of my other wedding accessories including bridal robe were purchased from Shein, Bizou, Amazon, Aliexpress, and Lagos Market.
+I knew I wouldn’t use these items again, therefore it didn’t make sense to spend so much money on them.